newtorrentapp/NewTorrent-Android_Stream_Torrents/README.md

 ![image](https://raw.githubusercontent.com/newtorrentapp/NewTorrent/main/screens/banner.jpg)

 NewTorrent is the easiest way to search and stream torrents.
-Tell it what you want to watch, the app will search multiple different sources.
-Video from the Internet Archive, music from Creative Commons, or audiobooks from Librivox, play it right away with the built in Video Player.
+Tell it what you want to watch, the app will search multiple different sources such as: The Internet Archive, Creative Commons and Librivox.
+Play your video right away with the built-in Video Player.

 # Download Releases